Chromico/Ansible-playbook-for-GCI-2018/README.md

    ssh-copy-id root@(raspberry pi ip address)

+8. Copy the dht11.py script to the raspberry pi

-8. Then run the playbook with this command:
+9. Then run the playbook with this command:

   ansible-playbook (name of the file).yml